simeononsecurity/simeononsecurity.ch/content/articles/10-essential-cybersecurity-checks-for-your-home-network/index.en.md

 ### Keeping Operating Systems Up to Date

-To ensure the security of your home network, it is crucial to keep all operating systems up to date.
+To ensure the security of your home network, you need to keep all operating systems up to date.
 Regular updates provide essential patches and fixes that address vulnerabilities and strengthen the overall security of your devices.
 By keeping your operating systems updated, you can minimize the risk of cyberattacks and protect your personal information from unauthorized access.

 ### Updating Firmware and Software